 You can test and iterate to your heart’s content within your Shopify staging site until you’re 100 percent happy – and confident – that the updates and modifications you’re making work as intended before you take them live.
 It’s a safe environment where you can iron out any bugs and issues that might negatively impact your customer experience and harm your reputation, conversion rates, and revenue.

 Why is having accurate staging stores so important?

 While staging sites sound good on paper, be aware that they’re ultimately only as good as the data in them.
 Testing is only effective if testers precisely mirror the conditions found in the production environment.
 Importing “real” data into your staging environment is ideal because that’s the only way to discover bugs that are likely to occur in your live store.

 Until recently, it’s been difficult and time-consuming to create an accurate staging environment in Shopify.
 Sure, you could “Preview” theme changes before setting them live, but what about changes to product pages, collections, testing apps, and more?
 Merchants were itching to find a solution that would give them the flexibility to test anything.
-That’s exactly why we built Rewind Copy.
+That’s exactly why we built Rewind Staging.
 More on that later.

 There are numerous examples of the pitfalls of testing with inaccurate test data.
 One example is the tragic Challenger explosion of 1986.

 What happened was the catastrophic failure of a component due to cold weather.
 But the root cause was actually insufficient data coupled with a lack of thorough data analysis.

 The team had no data about how that component would perform below 12°C. Sadly, that was the temperature on the day of the launch.
 Nobody knew what would happen in those conditions because they hadn’t been thoroughly simulated in a testing environment.